rbmm/WaitForAlertByThreadId/README.md

 `STATUS_ACCESS_DENIED` - ThreadId to thread from another process

 so `ZwAlertThreadByThreadId` can be used to alert thread only from current process.
-`ZwAlertThreadByThreadId` make effect only on thread, which wait in `ZwAlertThreadByThreadId` it have no effect on usual, alertable wait ( `ZwDelayExecution`, `ZwWaitForSingleObject`, etc)
+`ZwAlertThreadByThreadId` make effect only on thread, which wait in `ZwWaitForAlertByThreadId` it have no effect on usual, alertable wait ( `ZwDelayExecution`, `ZwWaitForSingleObject`, etc)

 ```